Separation & Property

 If neither you nor your ex are willing to leave the home, it is possible for the court to grant a party “sole use and occupation” – that is, the exclusive right to live in the house on an interim basis.
 Given that removing someone from their home is a very serious matter, these orders are usually made in circumstances of family violence.
 If, however, it is not appropriate for you and your former partner to continue living under the one roof and you require ongoing access to the property (as opposed to it merely being more convenient), it might be worth considering making an application to the court for sole use and occupation.

-Finally, if you do leave, it is also a good idea take your personal belongings with you to avoid any future problems in having them returned.
+Finally, if you do leave, take your personal belongings with you to avoid any future problems in having them returned.

-If you need help working out how to make this important decisions, don’t hesitate to contact us.
+If you need help working out how to make this important decisions surrounding separation and property, don’t hesitate to contact us.